Auburn Forward Winter 2020

 An emergency work order will be completed and mitigated within twenty-four (24) hours.
 If a situation is determined to not be an emergency, the resident will be informed that the request will be considered as "any other resident work order request".
 Normal

 work orders will be resolved within 3 business days.
-Examples of a work order emergency are:
+Examples of a work order emergency are:-Broken exterior door lock

 -Fire